 Afghan Woman wins Front Line Award for Human Rights Defenders at Risk Published: 7 July 2010 Dr. Soraya Sobhrang, one of the most prominent Human and Women's Rights defenders in Afghanistan, was awarded the sixth Front Line Award for Human Rights Defenders at Risk in Dublin in 2010.

 Women resist efforts to marginalize them in Peace Jirga Published: 9 June 2010 Organizations for women’s rights in Afghanistan can be proud: While in the beginning the government considered to have only 20 women among the delegates, now more than 340 women joined the National Consultative Peace Jirga.
 This is due not only to lobbying of activists but more importantly to a long-term effort that started ahead of the London conference.
-By Bente Scheller
+Bente Scheller

 Voice of the people’s representatives is disturbing the governing Published: 4 April 2010 In February, one day before the end of the Afghan parliament’s winter break President Karzai passed a presidential decree that limited the role of the international community in the upcoming elections to being a sponsor and also brought a number of other changes to the electoral process.
 Now the representatives of the people defied his blunt attempt to change the rules of political participation without any consultation.
-By Bente Scheller
+Bente Scheller

 Eight Years After: Is the Driver’s Seat Still Empty? - The State of Women in Afghanistan Published: 24 March 2010 Despite real changes for the Afghan people, especially women continue to suffer from human rights abuses in many areas of life.
 This policy paper focuses on progress and shortcomings in the area of womens rights and their participation in society, followed by a number of recommendations on how to further improve the condition of women in Afghanistan.
-By Afghan Civil Society Forum Organization
+Afghan Civil Society Forum Organization